• Art Magazine

 Fascinating how often inconspicuously small objects made of gold, silver, platinum, pearls and gemstones can captivate us so strongly and give us such sophisticated shine.
 It is not only since Marilyn Monroe's popular song that jewelry is the best friend of woman.

 The creation of jewelry has always been a respected craft with a strong artistic expression.
-Jewelry designers are not uncommon in design as well as in the (gold) forging and combine these two skills to serve and manufacture original and unique jewelry creations.
+Jewelry designers are often designed in design as well as in the (gold) forging and combine these two skills to serve and manufacture unique jewelry creations

 The art of jewelry production goes back practically millennia